Sheetal-n05/RNA-seq-Analysis/README.md

 Post sequencing, raw data (.fq) processed through pipeline in AWS.
 Processing gets data analysis ready.

-Here we see MultiQC reports for all the samples and verify if pipeline has run properly through all the pipeline components
+Here, we can view MultiQC reports for all the samples and verify whether the pipeline has run properly through all of its components.

 **3. Data Analysis and visualization**